 Your startup must have a website—it is a requisite tool of every business in the modern economy.
 If you are a technophile and can design your own website, that’s great.
 But more than likely, you are not an expert at web design and you will need to outsource that job to a tech company.
 While it may seem expensive to do so, it may save you in the long run.
-Allocating those responsibilities to a third party company can free you up to defray other startup costs.
+Allocating those responsibilities to a third-party company can free you up to defray other startup costs.

 Preparing a startup marketing budget is a good idea, too.
 Whether you pay for ads on Google and Facebook or go a more traditional route (like an ad in the local paper), a prudent startup company owner will invest in spreading the word of his/her new business.

 Your small business venture will probably not be fully funded out of pocket.
 Unless you are a savant when it comes to crowdfunding, you’ll need to turn to a third party or a lender to fund your first year or two.
 This will end up adding to the cost of starting your project, though some methods are more economically feasible than others.
 Also, factoring invoices is a way to fund your new business.

 Making a Startup Budget Template

 After you have investigated and pinpointed where your costs will come from, it is time to make a startup costs worksheet—perhaps in an Excel document or some other spreadsheet software.
 Keeping a close record of exactly how much you spend is crucial for submitting accurate tax statements (and thereby getting the best returns) and also for responsible planning for your business’s next step.
 Luckily for the modern entrepreneur, there are a number of online tools that can help you organize your costs: